SUSMIT27/CS6910_Assignment3/README.md

 After doing this in main file there is one more file to store the results of the test data on github repository
 <br>
 <br>
-<b>Heatmap Code< : this can also me changed similarly as main iypnb file and run in same manner/b>
+<b>Heatmap Code : this can also me changed similarly as main iypnb file and run in same manner</b>
 One more file which is also a .iypnb file to display the heatmaps on <b> English Word </b> and <b> Hindi Word</b>

 <b>END</b>